The Old Crone's Guide to Vietnam: What Ho! Thy First Days in the Land of the Ascending Dragon

 Do: Secure Thy Passport as You Would a Crown Jewel

-Vietnam is safe—one of the safest realms in Southeast Asia, in fact—but even the finest castles have pickpockets skulking in shadows.
+Vietnam is safe—one of the safest realms in Southeast Asia, in fact.
+However, even the finest castles have pickpockets skulking in shadows.
 Keep your valuables snug in your hotel safe and carry only a copy of your passport.
 Should an innkeeper (or the law) request a gander at your papers, fret not—'tis standard practice, not cause for melodrama.

 Don't: Trust the Tap as Thou Would a Holy Spring